mudssrali/.NETFramework/README.md

 # Cryptography
 It has two basic functions called Encryption &amp; Decryption.
-It is according to the Electronic Codebook(ECB) mode.
+This cryptography is according to the Electronic Codebook(ECB) mode.